shreyas-girjapure/lang-chain-dx-knowledgebase/Documentation/To-Dos.md

     1. Add Templates for Human and AI Conversation
 1. How to Reduce embedding cost ?
 1. How to handle rate limits
+1. Route Queries to either vector db or to general llm
 1. Display output in console
 1. Choose Frontend setup
 1. Test out locally